Team Updates

 These team chat apps can help cut down on meetings.

-13 Team Chat Apps to Drive Your Business
+13 Best Team Chat Apps to Drive Your Business

 Employees disregarding meetings and not treating them as necessary is a real risk.
 They might then skimp on their reports, not pay attention, or just sleep through them.